CybercentreCanada/assemblyline-service-cuckoo/README.md

 ##### Windows 7 / 8 / 10

-For Windows, we make use of [vmcloak](https://github.com/hatching/vmcloak) to generate an unattended .iso file which we then build a KVM VM (or 'domain' in KVM terminology).
+For Windows, we make use of [vmcloak](https://github.com/hatching/vmcloak) to generate an unattended .iso file which we then use to build a KVM VM (or 'domain' in KVM terminology).

-You can check out additional options for building the iso with `vmcloak init --help`, the example below provides the suggested minimal options:
+You can check out additional options for building the iso with `vmcloak init --help` (ignore anything VirtualBox related), the example below provides the suggested minimal options:

 * `--vm iso` to just generate an ISO and *not* build the full VM using VirtualBox
 * `--ip`/`--netmask`/`--gateway` to define the subnet you want the VM to use.